 If you want to make a weekend trip, there are several hotels and bed and breakfasts in Milford and Newton.
 Both towns are a 20-minute drive from Branchville, and both places have more restaurants and things to do.

 Make sure to pick up a map of the displays.
-Most of the area’s businesses will have them.
+Most of the area’s businesses have them.

-It can get crowded the night before the Halloween Parade as everyone tries to see all of the displays before judging.
+It can get crowded (for Branchville) the night before the Halloween Parade as everyone tries to see all of the displays before judging.
 Crowded is relative — remember only 850 people live in the town.

 Lastly, enjoy the creativity of the scarecrows.
 We stumbled upon them by accident and now we make sure to go every year.